StickyNeutrino/run_xapblr/README.md

 ## Script to run xapblr locally

-Will create a directorly `./data` to store data between container restarts
+Will create a directory `./data` to store data between container restarts

 ### to run